ladjs/superagent/docs/index.md

   matches "text/*", "*/json", or "x-www-form-urlencoding" by default for node.
 The reasoning is to conserve memory, as buffering text of large bodies such as multipart files or images is extremely inefficient.

+  To force buffering see the "Buffering responses" section.

 ### Response body

   Much like SuperAgent can auto-serialize request data, it can also automatically parse it.
 When a parser is defined for the Content-Type, it is parsed, which by default includes "application/json" and "application/x-www-form-urlencoded".
 The parsed object is then available via `res.body`.